TL431: Construction and operation

-The TL431 is a three-terminal bipolar transistor switch, functionally equivalent to an ideal n-type transistor with a stable 2.5 V switching threshold and no apparent hysteresis.
+The TL431 is functionally equivalent to an ideal npn bipolar transistor switch with a stable 2.495 V switching threshold and no apparent hysteresis.
 "Base", "collector" and "emitter" of this "transistor" are traditionally called reference (R or REF), cathode (C) and anode (A).
 The positive control voltage, VREF, is applied between reference input and the anode; the output current, ICA, flows from the cathode to the anode.

-On a functional level the TL431 contains a 2.5 V voltage reference, and an open-loop operational amplifier that compares the input control voltage with the reference.
+On a functional level the TL431 contains an open-loop operational amplifier that compares the input control voltage with a 2.495 V voltage reference.
 This, however, is merely an abstraction: both functions are inextricably linked inside the TL431's front end.
-There is no physical 2.5 V source: the actual internal reference is provided by a 1.2 V Widlar bandgap (transistors T3, T4, T5), driven by the input emitter followers T1, T6.
-This enables correct operation even when the cathode-anode voltage drops below 2.5 V, down to around 2.0 V minimum.
+There is no physical 2.495 V source: the actual internal reference is provided by a 1.2 V Widlar bandgap (transistors T3, T4, T5), driven by the input emitter followers T1, T6.
+This enables correct operation even when the cathode-anode voltage drops below 2.495 V, down to around 2.0 V minimum.
 The differential amplifier is made of two current sources (T8, T9); the positive difference of their currents sinks into the base of T10.
 The output open collector transistor, T11, can sink currents up to 100 mA, and is protected from polarity reversal with a reverse diode.
 The circuit does not provide protection against excessive current or overheating.